 Duration: 1.5-4.5 days

-Getting to the only city not to be connected to the rest of the world by road can, of course, be a very big adventure.
+Getting to the world's biggest city not to be connected by road can, of course, be a very big adventure.
 The very factor which makes it so difficult to build a road to Iquitos is what makes a journey there so epic: the jungle.

 Going to Tarapoto by plane is the quickest way to start the adventure, a 1.5 hour flight from Lima.
 There are six or seven direct flights daily.
 The second part of the journey is by bus or private transfer to the jungle city of Yurimaguas (2-2.5 hours).
 Transport for this part of the journey leaves throughout the day.